kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Yes Claude, you are indeed "one" and the history of AI is really the history of our own intellectual evolution - and more is yet to come.

-{Drawing of Alice talking to Claude. }
+{ Drawing of Alice talking to Claude }

 ## Chapter C -- Theories and Tests of Intelligence